FuXieyi/FuXieyi/README.md

 I'm **Shine**, a dedicated backend engineer hailing from Beijing, China.

-- 📖 Passionate about full-stack development, with a focus on backend technologies such as Linux, C++, and Rust.
-Lately, I've been delving deeper into distributed systems.
+- 📖 Passionate about full-stack development, with a focus on backend technologies.

 - 🔨 Currently immersed in the world of Large Language Models, exploring its intricacies and applications.

-- 📝 Check out my blog at [FuXieyi](https://fuxieyi.github.io/) to dive into my insights and explorations.
+- 📝 Check out my blog at [FuXieyi](https://fuxieyi.top/) to dive into my insights and explorations.

 - 📫 Reach out to me at [XieyiMars@outlook.com](mailto:XieyiMars@outlook.com) to connect or discuss exciting opportunities.